 This is not to say that you shouldn’t be concerned about fraud or that all monitoring and protection services are ineffective.
 Rather, it is a reminder that these services are not the sole solution.
 In fact, there are many steps you can take on your own – most of which cost nothing – to enhance the security of your personal information and minimize the potential for identity theft.

 - Receive all sensitive data via online secure sites (e.g. bills, financial information, etc.) rather than via the U.S.Postal Service.
 Truepoint’s Client Portal provides the ease of securely viewing financial data and transferring documents between you and your Truepoint team.

 - Don’t send account numbers, user names or passwords in unencrypted messages.
 Use the phone to deliver passwords.
 Or at least deliver login credentials in separate messages.

 - Use strong passwords.
-This is the weakest link for many people, as evidenced by the annual list of common passwords.
+This is the weakest link for many people, as evidenced by the annual list of common passwords of 2013.
 Weak passwords make online accounts vulnerable to exploitation.

 - Be suspicious of unsolicited information requests.
 The IRS will not email you.
 Your bank will not ask you to verify your identity via email.

 - Do not click links in email messages from senders you do not recognize.
 Also be wary of emails that appear to be from friends but seem cryptic or incomplete.